Bespoke Engagement Rings London: A Guide to Finding the Perfect One

 Oval blue sapphire with oval diamodn halo and pear shaped diamond shoulders.

-Are you looking for a Teal Sapphire ring?
-Teal sapphires are a gorgeous marine-blue colour, particularly popular right now.
+Are you looking for a bespoke teal sapphire engagement ring?
+Teal sapphires are a gorgeous marine-blue colour and are particularly popular right now.
 But, you might be surprised to learn that it may not actually be a teal sapphire you’re looking for!
-Find out more here.
-Or pick a different colour and opt for peach sapphires.
+Find out more about alternatives to teal sapphires.
+Or pick a different colour and opt for a peach sapphire engagement ring or a green sapphire engagement ring.

-Want to see just how lovely a sapphire engagement ring can look?
-See our sapphire rings here.
+Want to see just how lovely a bespoke sapphire engagement ring can look?
+See a selection of our sapphire rings.

 Oval ruby with pear shaped diamond shoulder stones.